-The Alpha generation, children of the millennial generation, is the generation with the greatest racial diversity in the entire world.
+The Alpha generation, children of the millennial generation, is the most racially diverse generation worldwide.
 Technology is an extension of your consciousness and identity, and social media is your way of life.
-These young people are also the generation with the least traditional family structures, often with "digging parents" who remove obstacles to create a clear path for their children.
+These young people are also the generation with the less traditional family structures, often with “digger parents” removing obstacles to create a clear path for their children.

 How is the education sector responding to COVID-19?

 In response to significant demand, many online learning platforms are offering free access to their services.
-Other organizations are strengthening capacities to provide a single window for teachers and students.
-For example, Lark, a collaboration suite based in Singapore, began offering teachers and students unlimited videoconferencing time, machine translation capabilities, real-time co-editing of project work, and smart calendar scheduling.
-To do it quickly, Lark increased its global server infrastructure and engineering capabilities to ensure reliable connectivity.
+Other organizations are bolstering capabilities to provide a single window for faculty and students.
+For example, Lark, a collaboration suite based in Singapore, began offering teachers and students unlimited video conferencing time, machine translation capabilities, real-time co-editing of project work, and intelligent calendar scheduling.
+To do so quickly, Lark augmented its global server infrastructure and engineering capabilities to ensure reliable connectivity.

 What does this mean for the future of learning?

 While some believe that the unplanned and rapid move towards online learning, without training, in some cases with insufficient bandwidth and poor preparation, will result in poor user experience, it is not conducive to sustained growth.
 Others believe that a new hybrid model of education will emerge, with significant benefits.
 Others believe that a new hybrid model of education will emerge, with significant benefits.

 There have already been successful transitions at many universities.
 For example, Zhejiang University managed to launch more than 5,000 online courses just two weeks after the transition using DingTalk.
 Imperial College London began offering a course on the coronavirus, which is now the most enrolled class launched in 2020 on Coursera.